-The Tiger Moth camper was made to sleep two adults but has the option to add a rooftop tent for two more.
+The Tiger Moth off road trailer was made to sleep two adults but has the option to add a rooftop tent for two more.
 The simple design is lightweight and rugged, making it a viable choice for different terrains.

 Features include a full-size bed & couch, under bed storage, wireless brake controller, roof tracks, LED interior & exterior lights, freshwater tank, USB outlets, all-terrain tires (with 5-year manufacturer warranty) and more.

-With all these features, this camper leaves little to be desired.
+With all these features, this off road camper trailer leaves little to be desired.
 Available add-ons include the rooftop tent, birch plywood camp kitchen, mesh screen door, rear awning, and a portable 2-burner stove.